TianlongJia/deep_plastic/README.md

 ```
 ## Usage

--  Edit the main_Model_training.ipynb file in the repository to train models using the architecures and the training procedures you want to simulate.
+-  Edit the main_Model_training.ipynb file in the repository to train models using your desired deep learning architecture and training procedure.
--  Edit the main_Evaluation.ipynb file to evaluate model performnaces on test sets.
+-  Run the main_Evaluation.ipynb file to evaluate model performnaces on test sets.
--  Edit the main_Data_Augmentation.ipynb file to generate images using data augmentation techniques.
+-  Edit the main_Data_Augmentation.ipynb file to generate images using your desired data augmentation technique.
--  Edit the config.yaml file in the repository to define parameters, and other properties for the project.
+-  Edit the config.yaml file in the repository to define parameters and other properties for the project.
 -  Use the IPython notebook for visualizing the results, unless you want to do otherwise.